-Meetings follow a similar format to the full size formula, whereby drivers take part in heats with the aim of qualifying for the meeting final.
+whereby drivers take part in heats with the aim of qualifying for the meeting final.
 A consolation race is held as a "last ditch" effort to gain a place in the final and any drivers that don't make it through to the final or consolation can compete in a Grand National race.

 During regular meetings drivers race in 4 heats consisting of up to 6 cars, with each heat lasting 4 minutes.
-After this "heats round" the top 4 drivers with the highest scores (based on their top 3 best heats) qualify straight through to the meeting final.
-The next top 6 drivers battle it out in a 4 minute consolation race, where the top 2 win places in the 5 minute final.
+After this "heats round" the top 4 drivers with where the top 2 win places in the 5 minute final.
 Some clubs run a Grand National race for the next 6 drivers who finish outside the original top 10 from the heats.